 But with the popularity of the Nugget, the demand far exceeded supply and parents everywhere were left fighting for Nuggets.
 Whenever they would restock, they would sell out within seconds.
-They’ve since increased production capacity and have begun selling more on backorder, but the increased demand has opened the door to new options such as the Figgy.
+They’ve since increased production capacity and have begun selling more again, but the increased demand has opened the door to new options such as the Figgy.

 Let’s compare the two and see what’s right for you.

 (Note: This post contains affiliate links.
 See affiliate disclaimer at the bottom of the page.)